jeff4/bionotes.github.io/_comp/comp-notes.md

 	`gsed -nr '/(T|t)hese/ s/the/THE/gp' 2-indigenous-test.md >out.txt`
 * Unfortunately, the initial pattern does not allow flags so something like `/These/i` would not work. *BUT* the i flag when added to the g (global) and p (print) flags will pattern match for case insensitive the/The.
 And it will be case-insensitive for 't', 'h', and 'e'.
 	`gsed -nr '/(T|t)hese/ s/the/THE/gpi' 2-indigenous-test.md >out.txt`
+* Conversely, if you want to apply something to all the lines that **don't** have a 'These' in it, you can just add a **!** flag like so /These/!:
+	`gsed -nr '/These/! s/the/THE/gpi' 2-indigenous-test.md >out.txt`
 * Previous several examples from [this 10 examples article](https://www.makeuseof.com/sed-examples/) that I referenced on 7/13.